alix-tz/aspyre-gt/README.md

 For each image in a given document, *Transkribus* produces an **ALTO-2** XML file.

-👉 **In conclusion, the ALTO files exported from Transkribus are not are not compatible with the import module in eScriptorium.
+😤 **In conclusion, the ALTO files exported from Transkribus are not compatible with the import module in eScriptorium.
 We want to change this.**

----

 ## What is the solution?

 Hey, we're working on it, okay?

----

 ## Known import errors